couriersud/msigd/README.md

   -q, --query                display all monitor settings.
 This will also
                                list readonly settings and settings whose
                                function is currently unknown.
+  -s, --serial               serial number of the monitor to control.
+                               Use the serial number to identify the target monitor in a multi-monitor environment
-      --info                 display device information.
+                               If omitted, the first monitor found is used --info                 display device information.
 This can be used with --query
   -f, --filter               limits query result to comma separated list